15 Tips To Make Pumping Suck Less - Baby Chick

 Shop Here

 As a breast pump is not as efficient at emptying milk from your breast as an infant’s latch, sometimes we need to add something extra to keep the milk flowing properly.
-Sunflower lecithin is a supplement that you can take daily to prevent your milk from clogging a duct.3
+Sunflower lecithin is a supplement that can be taken daily to help prevent clogged milk ducts.3

 11. Apply Heat